 with

 Equations~(\ref{eq:xs})\,--\,(\ref{eq:eta}) provide a guideline to realize the steady state of the system by the static external field, the simultaneous and continuous measurement, and the feedback control.
-One of the most important cases is the one in which the direction of the external magnetic field is along $z$ axis, where the Hamiltonian of the system $\hat{H}_s$ is diagonal with $\omega_x = \omega_y = 0$ and $\omega_z \neq 0$.
-Then the steady state given by Eqs.~(\ref{eq:xs})\,--\,(\ref{eq:zs}) becomes:
+One of the most important cases is the one in which the direction of the external magnetic field is along the $z$ axis, where the Hamiltonian of the system $\hat{H}_s$ is diagonal with $\omega_x = \omega_y = 0$ and $\omega_z \neq 0$.
+Then the steady state given by Eqs.~(\ref{eq:xs})\,--\,(\ref{eq:zs}) becomes

 which is diagonal in the energy basis so that it can be identified as a thermal state with some effective temperature.
-This means the simultaneous measurement and feedback control introduced above serve as a heat bath effectively.
-When we perform both the measurement and the feedback control on the system for sufficiently long time, the system reaches thermal state eventually.
+This means that the simultaneous measurement and feedback control introduced above effectively serve as a heat bath \cite{A. Levy}.
+When we perform both the measurement and the feedback control on the system for a sufficiently long time, the system eventually reaches a thermal state.
 Since $z_s$ is independent of the sign of $\omega_z$ as seen in Eqs.~(\ref{eq:zs}) and~(\ref{eq:eta}), we can assume $\omega_z > 0$ without loss of generality, and the effective temperature $T_{\rm{eff}}$ can be obtained as

 where $k_B$ is the Boltzmann constant.
 Since $(k_1 + k_3)/(k_2 + k_3)$ is always larger than 1, the effective temperature $T_{\rm{eff}}$ is a monotonically increasing function of $\omega_z$, and $T_{\rm{eff}}$ satisfies $0 \leqslant T_{\rm{eff}} < \infty$.
 Thus, we can prepare the system in a diagonal steady state with an arbitrary positive effective temperature by setting proper $k_1$, $k_2$, $k_3$, and $\omega_z$ under $\omega_x = \omega_y = 0$.
-In order to see the dependence of $T_{\rm{eff}}$ on parameters $\Gamma_x$, $\Gamma_y$, and $\kappa_f$, we substitute Eqs.~(\ref{eq:k1})\,--\,(\ref{eq:k3}) into Eq.~(\ref{eq:ss}) and obtain:
+In order to see the dependence of $T_{\rm{eff}}$ on parameters $\Gamma_x$, $\Gamma_y$, and $\kappa_f$, we substitute Eqs.~(\ref{eq:k1})\,--\,(\ref{eq:k3}) into Eq.~(\ref{eq:ss}) and obtain